 Real-World Examples: Show, Don't Just Tell

 The best way to ensure consistency?
 Give real examples!
-Include sample headlines, social media captions, email intros, and customer support responses that embody your brand voice.
-This helps your team understand exactly how to bring your brand’s personality to life in everyday communication.
+Include sample headlines, social media captions, email intros, and customer support responses that show your brand voice.
+This helps your team understand exactly how to bring your brand's personality to life in everyday communication.

 Keep It Real and Evolve Over Time